When is Super Bowl 2026? Kick-off time, teams, date, half-time show, TV channel and how to watch online

 Lastly, DAZN's NFL Game Pass brings fans the chance to live stream through its app, with the authentic US broadcast available.

-Viewers in the US can watch the game on NBC, with an expected audience of around 127 million.
+Viewers in the US can watch the game on NBC and Peacock, with an expected audience of around 127 million, with coverage starting at 1pm ET and the game poised to kick off at 6.30pm ET.

 Who is performing in the half-time show?